 After breakfast head out for a day excursion to Eklingji Mahadev Temple, Nathdwara Shrinathji Temple & Haldighati Maharana Pratap Museum.
 Visit the 8th-century Hindu temple Eklingji, which is a great example of ancient architecture.
 Then visit Nagda Temple (Sas-Bahu Temple).
 The 'Bahu' temple has an octagonal ceiling, which is adorned with beautifully carved eight intricate female figures.
 Afterward, visit Nathdwara Shrinathji Temple.
 The glorious temple is a famous pilgrimage point of Rajasthan and a must-see if you are on a tour of the religious places of Rajasthan.
 The Shrinathji temple of Nathdwara is famous for the Shringar of the deity where the idol is dressed in a new dress every day.
 Later visit Haldighati Maharana Pratap Museum.
 Haldighati, is the land of bravery, sacrifice, and great history.
 Haldighati plays an important role in Indian History.
 A massive battle was held here between the Mughals and Maharana Pratap.
 Museum provides you with all the information about the Great Legend Maharana Pratap.

 Reach back to Udaipur by evening.
 The overnight stay will be at the hotel in Udaipur.

 After breakfast, check out from the hotel and head towards Udaipur Airport.
 Board your flight for Delhi.

 Hasta La Vista!
-Bid farewell with the memories of amazing fun-filled 22 days trip through the Golden Triangle and Royal Rajasthan worth remembering for the lifetime!
+Bid farewell with the memories of an amazing fun-filled 22 days trip through the Golden Triangle and Royal Rajasthan worth remembering for a lifetime!